Sinking of USS Corry Survivors' D-Day Accounts Utah Beach Maps/Reports/Targets D-Day Battle Reports Corry Flag Poem

 CLICK HERE to read transcript of Edward R. Murrow CBS Radio Interview

-Captain George Dewey
+George Dewey Hoffman

 A portion of the combat footage in the video was shot from Patrol-Torpedo boat PT-507, with Gunner's Mate S. Bosley (shown left at battle station aboard PT-507 off Normandy coast, June 1944) as an eyewitness.